Freedom of religion in Belarus: Background in the early 21st century

 Much of the following is informed by the US State Dept 2009 report on International Religious Freedom.
 A more recent report is available.

 Respect for religious freedom has recently worsened.
 The Government continued to restrict religious freedom in accordance with the provisions of a 2002 law on religion and a 2003 concordat with the Belarusian Orthodox Church (BOC), a branch of the Russian Orthodox Church (ROC) and the only officially recognized Orthodox denomination.
 Although there is no state religion, the concordat grants the BOC privileged status.
 Protestants in particular attracted negative attention, presumably for their perceived links with the United States.
-Numerous anti-Semitic acts and attacks on religious monuments, buildings, and cemeteries occurred with little discernible response from the Government.
+Numerous antisemitic acts and attacks on religious monuments, buildings, and cemeteries occurred with little discernible response from the Government.
 Authorities kept many religious communities waiting as long as several years for decisions about property registration or restitution.
 Authorities also harassed and fined members of certain religious groups, especially those that the authorities appeared to regard as bearers of foreign cultural influence or as having a political agenda.
 Foreign missionaries, clergy, and humanitarian workers affiliated with churches faced many government-imposed obstacles, including deportation and visa refusal or cancellation.

 While some members of society took positive actions to promote religious freedom, instances of societal abuses and discrimination occurred, including numerous acts of vandalism and arson of religious sites, buildings, and memorials.